RoRoche/AndroidModularSample/README.md

 mRouter.pushController(transaction);
 ```

-Eventually, we can add a preconditions into the second screen (defensive programming!) as follows:
+Eventually, we can add a precondition into the second screen (defensive programming!) as follows:

 ```java
 protected View onCreateView(LayoutInflater inflater, ViewGroup container) {
     Preconditions.checkNotNull(mDateFormatter, "Field mDateFormatter is null, did you miss to inject it with your dependency injection mechanism?");
 ```

-His way, you can inject any element you want (data store, user preferences, etc.).
+This way, you can inject any element you want (data store, user preferences, etc.).
 But the targetted screen remains agnostic, indepentend and highly configurable.

 ## Conclusion